bplowry/bplowry.github.io/content/blog/ndc-sydney-2019/index.md

 Handles up to 100,000 connections (100 units) if you want to pay for it.
 That's per service.

-There was a cool demo with audience involvement - we played pong, did some yes/no polls, pressed a clicker Demonstrated low-latency communication.
-Multiple concurrent updates, etc.
+There was a cool demo with audience involvement - we played pong, did some yes/no polls, pressed a clicker.
+This demonstrated the low-latency communication, multiple concurrent updates, and it was pretty good fun.

 [Back to top](#)